-ESET continuously works to improve core functionality, improve user experience, add new features and resolve customer feedback by releasing new product versions.
+ESET continuously works to improve core functionality, enhance the user experience, add new features and resolve customer feedback by releasing new product versions.
 Refer to the ESET End of Life Policy for Business products to review policy-related definitions, versioning rules, support levels, and operating system compatibility support information.

 ESET uses Security and Stability Hotfixes to address critical issues and ensure the maximum security and stability of your ESET product.
 The timing of hotfixes is determined entirely by their security impact.
 You cannot disable Security and Stability Hotfixes.